 However, LCDS and metacode do use the same resources: fonts, color (black, white, highlight color), logos, graphics and images.

 Important: In practice, both formats are used in the same file.
 To process such files, a filter is required that can recognize, process, and convert both LCDS and metacode.
-Compart AG provides just such a solution in the form of the LCDS filter (see "Technological support" section).
+Compart provides just such a solution in the form of the LCDS filter (see "Technological support" section).

 Technological Support

-Compart AG’s LCDS filter is able to recognize and process both LCDS and metacode data.
+Compart’s LCDS filter is able to recognize and process both LCDS and metacode data.
 If an LCDS file also contains metacode, it will automatically change to the respective processing mode.

 And: The LCDS filter supports the "Change overlay” function within multiple copies.